SnoozyRests/microbit-IoT-project/README.md

     * [19041865 - Luke Murray Reflective Statement](https://gitlab.uwe.ac.uk/jj6-williams/iots_task3/blob/master/documentation/LUKE_MURRAY_REFLECTIVE_STATEMENT.pdf)
     * [15008632 - Jacob Williams Reflective Statement](https://gitlab.uwe.ac.uk/jj6-williams/iots_task3/blob/master/documentation/JACOB_WILLIAMS_REFLECTIVE_STATEMENT.pdf)

+## Project Outline
+The aim of this project was to implement secure message passing using AES-ECB and a SHA256 DPK.
+The message passing and command operation functionality was successfully implemented, however AES proved a difficult task to implement on the Microbit.
+Instead, we utilised our working SHA256 algorithm to hash the commands and transmit them this way.
+We recognise that this certainly isnt anywhere as secure as AES encryption, but we wanted to submit this project with some security rather than none.
+Our SHA256 method works in a linear fashion, the user inputs the initial session pin, a 128-bit salt is generated and these two are combined and then hashed in SHA256.
+Then the DPK is combined with the command pins and hashed once again.
+This creates four unique command identifiers under two layers of hashing, theoretically if our salt generation is working as intended the end product command hashes should be drastically different every session.
+The end command hash would consist as follows:
+SHA256 Hashed Command( (Command Pin) SHA256 DPK( (Session Pin) (128 Bit salt) )

 ## Flashing
 1. In order to run this project, you will have to install yotta and all of its dependencies, details of which can be found [here](http://docs.yottabuild.org/#installing).